COURSE OF STUDY

 OOOOART Elective [ 4 ]

-*Non 799 courses take during the graduating semester require the faculty to agree to submit a grade by Graduate Review Day, or the day after the last day of classes, prior to exams.
+*Non 799 courses taken during the graduating semester require the faculty to agree to submit a grade by Graduate Review Day, or the day after the last day of classes, prior to exams.

 Search course catalog